sys-bio/AntimonyEditor/DEV_INSTRUCTIONS/DevInstructions.md

 # Development and Deployment
 Run `npm run start` to start a development server.

-Run `npm run build && npm run deploy` in terminal to deploy the changes.
-Navigate to about.html in the root directory and edit the html to diplay the new version number.
+Run `npm run deploy` to deploy the changes.
+Navigate to about.html in `public/` and edit the html to before deploying to display the new version number.

 # Testing
 Run `npm run test` to run unit tests.
 Run `npm build` to check if everything builds correctly.